Web self-service is a set of online tools that enable customers to find answers and resolve issues without needing to contact a support agent.

 What is web self-service?

-According to Havard Business Review 81% of customers now attempt to solve issues on their own before contacting support.
+According to Harvard Business Review, 81% of customers now attempt to solve issues on their own before contacting support.

-Offering powerful self-service isn’t just a nice-to-have feature anymore it’s a strategic necessity that meets modern customers exactly where they are.
+Having a powerful web self-service software isn’t just a nice-to-have feature anymore; it’s a strategic necessity that meets modern customers exactly where they are.

 Below are the key benefits of implementing self-service solutions in your support strategy.

-- Empowers users to solve problems independently: Web self-service gives customers instant access to information, avoiding long waits or interactive voice response systems.
+- Empowers users to solve problems independently, at any time: Web self-service gives customers instant access to information, avoiding long waits or phone-queue frustrations.

-- Streamlines issue resolution and reducing unresolved tickets: Customers can solve issues independently, reducing the number of support requests.
+- Streamlines issue resolution and reduces unresolved tickets: Customers can solve issues freely, reducing the number of support requests.

 - Reduction in customer support costs: Fewer tickets and calls lower staffing needs and operational costs.